melvincayas/Poster-App/README.md

 - Notifications for follows and likes
 - Search for specific users or posts

-## Future of This Project
+## Future of Poster

 I got what I wanted out of this project once I finished the user notifications for follows and likes.
-My goal was to see what I could accomplish after finishing a full-stack web developer course on Udemy.
-After that, I began to learn React!
+My goal was to see what I could accomplish after finishing a [full-stack web developer course](https://www.udemy.com/course/the-web-developer-bootcamp/) on Udemy.
+After that, I began to learn [React](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)!

 In the future I'd like to build on what's here by recreating the user-interface with React and to implement infinite scrolling.